hashicorp/consul-service-mesh-for-developers/docs/01_index.md

 gateway-v2-b79ff6f74-4xhb7          1/1     Running     0          4m39s
 ```

-Gloo routes to an abstraction called an `upstream` which can be a Kubernetes service, or a service defined in Consul, or even a cloud function like an AWS Lamnbda.
+Gloo routes to an abstraction called an `upstream` which can be a Kubernetes service, or a service defined in Consul, or even a cloud function like an AWS Lambda.
 Gloo has a function discovery component (cleverly called `discovery`) in the control plane that will automatically discover these services or functions.
-Let's list the `upstreams` Gloo discovered and verify that our `web` service is there:
+Let's list the `upstreams` Gloo discovered and verify that our `web` service is there.

 ### Check for the web upstream